mahmoudparsian/pyspark-algorithms/README.md

 Appendix A: How To Install Spark
 Appendix B: How to Use Lambda Expressions
-Appendix C: Questions And Answers
+Appendix C: Questions And Answers (50 QA)

 ## Future chapters: